bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ---- when a function is in the global scope, the value of 'this' in that function is the 'window/console' object

----- whenever a function is called by dot notation, the object before that dot is 'this'
+---- the object before the dot is 'this' on a function/method invocation

 ---- in the context of a constructor function, 'this' points to the certain instance of the object that is created and returned by the said function

 ----  when the call/apply method is used, 'this' is defined

 5. Why do we need super() in an extended class?

+super() binds or gives the extended class access to its parent 'this' context

 ## Project Set up